 HIV Organs

 The HOPE Act made it possible for HIV-positive donors to offer their organs to HIV-positive recipients.
 Duke offers transplants of all organs for recipients who are HIV-positive.
-We are the only transplant center in North Carolina -- and one of a handful in the nation -- currently approved to perform HOPE Act living donor kidney and liver transplants.
+We are the only transplant center in North Carolina -- and one of a handful in the nation -- currently approved to perform HOPE Act living donor heart, lung, kidney, and liver transplants.
 In 2019, our kidney transplant surgeons performed the first live kidney donation under the HOPE Act in North Carolina and the Southeast region and the second in the United States.

 Active Living Donor Programs